GabeMitchell23/gfm48FastRobots/Lab4/lab4Writeup.md

 <img src="comp_graph.PNG" class="img-responsive" alt="" width= 850>

 Note the graphs do not drift, and they are precise to plus minus less than a degree.
-The Complimentary filter also performed well when the IMU was actually rotating, as shown in the graph below.
+The complementary  filter also performed well when the IMU was actually rotating, as shown in the graph below.

 <img src="comp_graph_moving.PNG" class="img-responsive" alt="" width= 850>

 ## Task 3: ToF + IMU
 The last task before placing electronics onto the car was integrating the IMU and the ToF sensor.
-Integrating the ToF sensor noticably slowed down the sampling rate, as data was only taken at time instances when both the IMU and ToF were ready to return a value.
+Integrating the ToF sensor noticeably  slowed down the sampling rate, as data was only taken at time instances when both the IMU and ToF were ready to return a value.
 The frequency went down from 300 Hz with the IMU alone to about 10Hz when the ToF sensor was added.
 The data for the IMU and the ToF sensor over a 5 second period are shown in the graphs below.
 <img src="imu_int.PNG" class="img-responsive" alt="" width= 850>

 ## Task 4: Integration onto Car